How Much Does It Cost to Install a Propane Furnace in 2025?

 Converting to Propane

-If you already paid for the cost of a natural gas furnace, it may be able to burn propane instead with minimal setup needed.
+If you already have a natural gas furnace, it may be able to burn propane instead with minimal setup needed.
 Alternatively, you may have to buy a conversion kit, which costs between $75 and $250.

 Running Costs